speechbrain/speechbrain/recipes/Voicebank/MTL/CoopNet/README.md

     python train.py hparams/pretrain_1layer.yaml
     python train.py hparams/train_3layer.yaml

-Just make sure to change the pretrainer paths in `train_3layer.yaml`.
+Just make sure to change the pretrainer paths so that they point to the right checkpoints.